Thai-Ths/CafeAgentX/README.md

 ## 🏗️ Architecture

-The core logic is in `core.py`, which handles orchestration and routing between specialized agents.
+The main entry point is `main.py`, which builds the workflow and launches the chat UI.
-- All main configuration is in `config.py`.
+- Configuration lives in `config/`.
-- Database files for both structured data and RAG are inside `data/` and `knowledge-base/`.
+- Database files are stored under `database/` and the knowledge base lives in `assets/knowledge_base/`.
-- Each agent is modular and extensible (see `AG00_*`, `AG01_*`, ...).
+- Each agent is modular and extensible (see the files in `agents/`).

 ## Project Structure

 ```

-- agents/         — Agent logic and wrappers
+agents/      - Agent logic and wrappers
-- assets/         — Images, knowledge base, raw data
+assets/      - Knowledge base and raw data
-- config/         — Configuration and agent registry
+config/      - Configuration files and agent registry
-- database/       — SQLite DB and scripts
+database/    - SQLite DB and scripts
-- rag/            — RAG system and embeddings
+rag/         - RAG system and embeddings
-- ui/             — Gradio UI and themes
+ui/          - Gradio UI and static assets
-- workflows/      — Workflow graph and routing
+workflows/   - Workflow graph and state router
+main.py      - Application entry point

 ```